buditanrim/buditanrim.github.io/_posts/2018-09-21-how-to-make-different-heart-icons-and-the-considerations-behind-it.markdown

 ---
 layout: post
 title:  "Different ways to make heart icon and the consideration behind it"
-punchline: "Different way to make heart icons and the consideration behind it."
+punchline: "Desc here Different way to make heart icons and the consideration behind it."
 categories: craft
 author: "Budi Tanrim"
 image: